AzonInc/Doorman/docs/en/changelog/firmware.md

 - **Added a Switch to turn off the Status LED while Ring to Open is active**
    If you don't want the Status LED to blink while Ring to Open is active, you can now easily turn it off.

+- **Automatic Model Detection**
+   The setup mode now attempts to automatically identify the indoor station model.
+However, this process is not compatible with all models, as some do not support automatic detection.

+- **Introduced a button to identify your indoor station model**
+   You can now effortlessly determine the correct model for your settings by simply pressing the "Identify Indoor Station" button, perfect for cases where you're unsure which model you own.

 ### ✨ Improvements
 - **Fix Parser Command Length**
    Previously, the command length was not properly parsed, which occasionally led to 32-bit commands being misinterpreted.
 This issue has now been resolved.

 - **Configure Entrance Outdoor Station ID**
    It is now feasible to replace the entrance outdoor station in the exceptional instances where non-default addresses are utilized.
+The setup mode will also set the entrance outdoor station address.

 - **Automatically Disable BLE Server When Not Needed**
    The BLE Server is now automatically disabled once Wi-Fi is connected.
 Note: This behavior applies exclusively to the Stock Firmware.